R. Darren Gobert

 R. Darren Gobert specializes in comparative modern and contemporary Western drama, dramatic and performance theory, and the philosophy of theatre.

 As a practitioner, he has written stage adaptations and directed plays by Albee, Beckett, Chekhov, and others.
 As a critic, he has published articles on playwrights from Molière to Sarah Kane, and on the theatrical histories of behaviorism, psychoanalysis, and cognitive science.
-His book, The Mind-Body Stage: Passion and Interaction in the Cartesian Theater (Stanford UP), was published in 2013.
-His next book project is on the career of Caryl Churchill.
+He is author of The Mind-Body Stage: Passion and Interaction in the Cartesian Theater (Stanford UP) and The Theatre of Caryl Churchill (Bloomsbury).
+His current project is a cultural history of catharsis.

 Prof. Gobert has been awarded a Dean's Award for Outstanding Teaching and, in 2007, the John Charles Polanyi Prize for Literature.